On the main conjecture of Iwasawa theory for certain non-cyclotomic $\mathbb{Z}_p$-extensions: acknowledgement

 \section{acknowledgement}

-This work is based on my PhD thesis at the University of Cambridge, and I would like to express my sincere gratitude to my supervisor, John Coates, for patiently advising and encouraging me.
-His expertise and enthusiasm helped me overcome countless difficulties over the course of my doctoral studies.
-I would also like to express my warm thanks to Junhwa Choi, Tom Fisher, Guido Kings, Jack Lamplugh and Sarah Zerbes for giving me many helpful comments on this work.
+I would like to express my sincere gratitude to John Coates for patiently advising and encouraging me.
+His expertise and enthusiasm helped me overcome many difficulties.
+I would also like to extend my heartfelt thanks to Junhwa Choi, Tom Fisher, Guido Kings, Jack Lamplugh, Jianing Li and Sarah Zerbes for giving me many helpful comments on this work.
+This work was partially supported by the SFB 1085 ``Higher invariants'' at the University of Regensburg and I would also like to thank the Max Planck Institute for Mathematics in Bonn for the support and hospitality provided by the institute.
 Finally, I am very grateful to the referees for their very careful reading of the paper and for the valuable feedback which helped improving the quality of this paper.